 In order to achieve SAP, the graduate student must maintain a cumulative GPA of 3.0 or above.
-Graduate students must also open at least 2 credits per semester (i.e. be enrolled half-time) to be eligible for Financial Aid:
+Graduate students must also open at least 2 credits per trimester (i.e. be enrolled half-time) to be eligible for Financial Aid:

-- Half-time status for Title IV purposes is a minimum of 2 credits/semester. - Full-time status for Title IV purposes is a minimum of 4 credits/semester.
+- Half-time status for Title IV purposes is a minimum of 2 credits/trimester. - Full-time status for Title IV purposes is a minimum of 4 credits/trimester.

-Graduate students enrolled half-time (2 credits/semester) must complete both credits within the semester they are opened.
+Graduate students enrolled half-time (2 credits/trimester) must complete both credits within the trimester they are opened.